RHReynolds/neurodegen-psych-local-corr/README.md

 This repository contains code to determine local and global genetic correlations between several neurodegenerative and neuropsychiatric disorders with LAVA and LDSC, respectively.

-# License

-The code in this repository is released under an MIT license.
-This repository is distributed in the hope that it will be useful to the wider community, but without any warranty of any kind.
-Please see the [LICENSE](LICENSE) file for more details.

 # Code contents

 Within this repository you will find: